 Certain companies tend to stand out with consumers and this is as complicated as this part of our criteria gets.
 Our research on this issue involved reviewing the J.D.
 Power Ratings Life Insurance Study for many of the companies that overlapped our list AND scouring other web based surveys and reports about those companies with the highest customer satisfaction.

 Having carefully considered all of the above criteria, we’ve complied our list of the top 10 best life insurance companies as follows.

-Top 10 Best Life Insurance Companies and Policies
+Top 10 Best Life Insurance Companies

 Penn Mutual Life Insurance Company is an A+ rated (superior) mutual insurance company, which is a lower rating than the A++ (superior) rating of many of the contenders.
 However, this rating is still superior and demonstrates the insurers strong financial stability.
 Further, Penn Mutual makes up for this single deficit in a number of ways.

 First, Penn Mutual’s dividend paying whole life product is one of the front runners in the industry.
 This whole life product has a robust history of dividend payments and more flexibility in design options , such as paid up additions, than many other companies.
 The policy builds early high cash value only rivaled by Penn Mutual’s IUL policy.